Domlr/githubsearch/README.md

 # Github Finder

 > React app to search Github profiles.
 This app uses the Context API along with the useContext and useReducer hooks for state management.
-This is a practice app I followed and studied from an online course.
+I have not touched this in over 2 years.

 ## Usage
 You can find the deployed site at https://githubfinder0123.netlify.com